qperfect-io/mimiqcircuits-python/docs/manual/import_export.rst

 Export Protobuf files from MIMIQ
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After building a circuit in MIMIQ you can export it into a Protobuf format using the :func:`~mimiqcircuits.saveproto` function.
+After building a circuit in MIMIQ you can export it into a Protobuf format using the :func:`~mimiqcircuits.Circuit.saveproto` function.
 You need to give it two arguments, the name of the file to create (`.pb` format) and the circuit to save.

 .. doctest:: import_export

-    save_proto("my_circuit.pb")
+    results.saveproto("my_circuit.pb")

 The same method allows you to save your simulation results in a Protobuf file.